reifjulian/my-project/README.md

 ## Notes

-The **paper** folder is included for pedagogical purposes: it shows how to incorporate the [tables](analysis/results/tables) and [figures](analysis/results/figures) produced by the analysis into a LaTeX manuscript.
+The **paper/** folder is included for pedagogical purposes: it shows how to incorporate the [tables](analysis/results/tables) and [figures](analysis/results/figures) produced by the analysis into a LaTeX manuscript.

 ## Author